There Are Integers That Are Not Rational Numbers

 Contrasting with Irrational Numbers

 To further understand the relationship between integers and rational numbers, it's helpful to contrast them with irrational numbers.
 Irrational numbers are numbers that cannot be expressed as a ratio of two integers.
 Examples include √2 (the square root of 2) and π (pi).
-These numbers have decimal representations that are non-repeating and non-terminating, meaning they cannot be written as a fraction p/q.
+On the flip side, these numbers have decimal representations that are non-repeating and non-terminating, meaning they cannot be written as a fraction p/q.
 The existence of irrational numbers highlights the boundaries of the rational number system and provides a deeper appreciation for the unique properties of integers and rational numbers.

 Trends and Latest Developments